 12. Do Not Isolate

 Many of us tend to practice withdrawal when things get unpleasant.
 This attitude can be very depressing for your partner.
 It leads to frustration due to a lack of communication.
 Learn to let your partner in.
-If you cut yourself off from your partner, apparently, your problem will be distant, but you might also lose your partner.
-Lose the problem, not the relationship.
+If you cut yourself off from your partner, your problem might seem distant, but you might drift away from your partner.
+You need to lose the problem, not the relationship.

 13. Reignite The Flame